Groupby in Pandas

-- What is grouby and how to use it?
+- What is groupby and how to work?

 Let’s get started.

-1- The data set is divided into groups according to the categories in the key column.
+- The dataset is divided into groups using the key column.

 - One function is applied for each group.
-For example, the mean of each group is calculated.

 3- The results of the applied functions are combined and a new table is created.

-Let’s create a data set in the form of a table to show these stages.
-First, let’s import Pandas and Numpy libraries.
+Let’s create a dataset to show these steps.
+First, let’s import Pandas and Numpy.

-In this data set, key1 and key2 columns are key columns.
+In this dataset, the key1 and key2 columns are key columns.
 These key columns consist of categories.
-For example, key1 consists of two categories, a and b. key2 consists of three categories one two three.
-Let’s want to calculate the mean of data1 for the categories of key1.
+For example, the key1 consists of two categories, a and b.
+The key2 consists of three categories, one, two, and three.
+Let’s calculate the mean of data1 for the categories of key1.

-There are a number of ways to do this.
-One of them reaches data1 and then we write key1 column into groupby.
-Then let’s assign this command to the group variable.

-We can apply various functions to this object with group information.
-For example, we can use groupby’s mean () method to calculate the mean of groups.
+There is no result since we only created a group object.
+Let’s apply various functions to this object.
+For example, you can use the mean method to calculate the mean of groups.

-Notice that the key1 column was divided into categories a and b, and then the average of each category was found.
-The result found was translated in Series structure with key1 index.
-If we want, we can group them according to two key columns.
+Here you go.
+Notice that the key1 column was divided into categories a and b, and then the mean of each category was found.
+You can also group them into two key columns.

-We have done various calculations for data1 so far, if we want, we can make calculations for data1 and data2 together.
-For example, let’s calculate the mean of data1 and data2 for the categories of key1.
+You can also make calculations for data1 and data2 together.
+Let me calculate the mean of data1 and data2 for the categories of key1.